Andre-LA/nene/docs/core_state.md

   --screen_texture: Nene.Texture (added later through meta-programming)
 }
 ```
+instead of a internal state, the state is
+exported and should be used externally.

+Also, great part of the SDL API only works after initialization
+so, the ideia is that a Nene.CoreState lives just as the SDL
+after initialization and before quit.

+SDL functions that should be only used after initialization
+should be abstracted as a Nene.CoreState method, the functions

+that doesn't contains this limitation should be a Nene
+function instead.

+This is something that needs to be reviewed too.
+Note that Nene is made to use only one window.

 ## Nene.CoreState:set_render_target (function)
 ```lua
 function Nene.CoreState:set_render_target(target_tex: facultative(Nene.Texture))
 ```

 ## Nene.CoreState:get_window_size (function)
 ```lua
 function Nene.CoreState:get_window_size(): Nene.Math.Vec2
 ```
+Get the size of current window

 ## Nene.CoreState:get_screen_size (function)
 ```lua
 function Nene.CoreState:get_screen_size(): Nene.Math.Vec2
 ```

 ## Nene.CoreState:get_render_pos (function)
 ```lua
 function Nene.CoreState:get_render_pos(pos: Nene.Math.Vec2): Nene.Math.Vec2
 ```

 ## Nene.CoreState:play_music (function)
 ```lua
 function Nene.CoreState:play_music(music: Nene.Music, loop: overload(boolean, integer, niltype))
 ```

 ## Nene.CoreState:stop_music (function)
 ```lua
 function Nene.CoreState:stop_music()
 ```

 ## Nene.Callbacks (record)
 ```lua